BenoitHanotte/shorturls/README.md

 cache-control:  private, max-age=0, no-cache
 ```

-The `cache-control` header is required so that the client and proxies do not cache the file which would not let the server to count the visits.
+The `cache-control` header is required so that the client and proxies do not cache the file which would not let the server count the visits.

 If the submitted token is not found, a `404: Not found` error is returned.